Department of

 Recommended Textbook

 The book is intended for a graduate course.
 It is a lot more succinct that Hein, and the notation is more standard.
 It also has fewer examples, and takes a more matehmatical approach.
-It is not required, but some students really liked it: I'm listing it here as resource that you may like to own.
+It is not required, but some students really liked it: I'm listing it here as resource that you may like to own, particularly if you can find a used copy.

 Course Policies